Maddily/Maddily/README.md

 ### About me:

-I'm a self-taught software developer focused on building full-stack applications.
+I'm a self-taught software developer.

 <hr>